Shaunak-Chatterjee/YoutubeDownloader/README.md

 # YoutubeDownloader

 A light-weight video downloader serving the people struggling with internet connectivity issues.
-This tiny software will help you to download the best possible quality video at lowest possible size.
-The most attractive part the video size is usually <20Mb and at decent resolution of 360p.
+This tiny software will help you to download the best possible quality video at lowest possible size.The most attractive thing is the video size is usually <20Mb and at decent resolution of 360p.
 Hopefully, this tiny software will help the community to resolve the barriers of low bandwidth and connect with the digital world in a faster way.

 The software lets you download either
 a) Video